dimitriharding/next-level-automation-workshop/slides.md

 - Clearing browser cookies
 - Taking a screenshot if there was an error
 - Generating a report
-- or post-action you would want to person after your tests are executed
+- or post-action you would want to perform after your tests are executed

 </div>